grouprise/grouprise/docs/configuration/options.rst

   Backups are created automatically during `package upgrades <../deployment/deb.html>`_ in this directory.

-``HOOK_SCRIPT_PATH``
+``HOOK_SCRIPT_PATHS``

-  Path to an executable called upon certain events.
+  A list of paths to an executable called upon certain events.
 It is receiving JSON data describing the event as the first argument.
 The following events are supported:

   * event types: ``created``, ``changed``, ``deleted``